amantanwar22/jivoChatSupport/README.md

-Support Chat Widget — Email Setup Steps
+Support Chat Widget (JivoChat Integration)

-1. Add the JivoChat Widget to Your Website

-a.
-Go to your JivoChat dashboard

-b.
-Open Channels → Website Widget

-c.
-Copy the Jivo installation script

-d.
-Paste the script inside your site’s index.html (before </body>)
+This project integrates the official JivoChat widget to provide live support chat on the website.
+JivoChat automatically switches between real-time chat and email forwarding depending on agent availability.
+No backend server is required.

+Features
+1. Live Chat (When Agent is Online)

+Visitors see a live chat window powered by JivoChat.

+Messages appear instantly in the Jivo agent dashboard.

+Supports typing indicators, read receipts, and operator responses.

+2. Email Forwarding (When Agent is Offline)

+If all agents are offline, Jivo automatically shows the offline contact form.

+Messages submitted through this form are sent directly to the configured support email.

+Useful for 24/7 monitoring of customer queries via inbox.

-2. Configure Support Email (Where Offline Messages + Logs Will Go)
+How to Configure Support Email

+Follow these steps inside your JivoChat Dashboard:

-a.
-In the Jivo dashboard, go to Channels
+1. Go to Channels

+Log in to your JivoChat dashboard.

+Navigate to Channels from the left sidebar.

-b.
-Select your Website Widget
+2. Select Website Widget

+Open your website widget settings.

-c.
-Open Notifications
+3. Open Notifications

+Inside the Website Widget, go to Notifications.

+4. Configure Email Addresses

-d.
-Add your support email under:
+Add your support email under these two fields:

 Email for Chat Logs and Notifications

 Email for Offline Messages

-e.
-Confirm the email address (a confirmation email will be sent to your inbox)

-3. Make Sure Jivo Can Send Emails
+5. Confirm the Email

+JivoChat sends a confirmation link to your email.
-a.
-Open your inbox and click Confirm in the email from JivoChat
+Open your inbox and click Confirm.

-b.
-Once confirmed, the status will change from “awaiting confirmation” to confirmed

-4. When Emails Will Be Sent

-JivoChat automatically sends emails when:

-Agents are offline and a user submits a message

-A chat is missed
+Only after confirmation will JivoChat start forwarding messages.

+After confirmation:

+Offline messages → go to email

+Missed chats → go to email

+Chat transcripts → go to email

+Integration Code

+Add the JivoChat script to your index.html line 12:

+<script src="//code.jivosite.com/widget/XXXXXXXXXX" async></script>

+Replace XXXXXXXXXX with your real widget ID from Jivo.

+This is the only code required.
+JivoChat handles chat UI, communication, email routing, and presence detection.

+How the System Works
+When Agent is ONLINE

-A chat transcript is generated
+Live chat widget is active

-The offline contact form is submitted
+User messages appear in the Jivo agent interface

+Agents can reply in real-time

+When Agent is OFFLINE

+Offline form appears

+User message is forwarded to the support email configured in Notifications

+Additional Behavior

+Missed chats get emailed automatically

+Chat transcripts can be emailed automatically

-No backend or additional code is required.
+No backend or SMTP server is required